 The only way to reach this tranquil wonderland is by ferry, which is free from neighboring Sullivan Park.
-It only runs on weekends between 10am and 3pm, so plan your trip accordingly.
+It only runs on Fridays, Saturdays, and Sundays between 10am and 3pm, so plan your trip accordingly.
 Those arriving by private boat can park in one of the island's six slips.

 There's a playground on-site, as well as a shaded pavilion with running water and electricity.
 Bring binoculars if you want a closer look at the area's most interesting birds and reptiles.
 Also, be sure to pack water, snacks, sunscreen, and bug spray, as there are no amenities on-site.